Frequently Asked Questions

 If I took the PPA before October 31, 2024, is my certificate of completion null and void and/or do I need to take the new Colorado Pyramid Model Training to keep my training hours?

-Do the E-Pyramid Modules count in PDIS?
+Do the ePyramid Modules developed by the Pyramid Model Consortium (PMC) count in the PDIS?

-Does Pyramid Training of Special Recognition still count as an equivalency for ECE 103 in child care licensing?
+Does the Pyramid Training of Special Recognition still count as an equivalency for ECE 103 in child care licensing?

 Can training participants receive college credit for PPA training or Colorado Pyramid Model Training?